oktadev/okta-blog/_source/_posts/2021-12-20-spring-cloud-contract.md

 }
 ```

 One of the benefits of the Spring Cloud Contract project is that the mocked and stubbed test objects bypass authentication.
 This is super helpful (as long as you are not testing application security, of course).
-You can run `./mvnw clean install` or `./mvnw test` and you will see that the integration tests still pass and that the stubs are still being generated and deployed.
+You can run `./mvnw install` or `./mvnw test` and you will see that that the stubs are still being generated and the integration tests are still passing.

+Keep in mind that `./mvnw test` runs the integration tests (in `src/test/java`) but **does not** generate the stubs or check if the contracts used to create the stubs are valid, that is it does not run the auto-generated tests created from the contracts.
+On the other hand, `./mvnw install` runs the integration tests as well as generating the stubs (and testing the contracts) since the `test` goal is run before the `install` goal.

 ## Create the Consumer Application